-The C.R.A.B criteria define certain symptoms of multiple myeloma.
+The C.R.A.B criteria defines certain symptoms of multiple myeloma, such as calcium elevation.
 They are an important tool that doctors use to help diagnose multiple myeloma and determine its progression.

 Multiple myeloma is a type of cancer that affects the plasma cells, which are a type of white blood cell.
 It causes the cells to produce abnormal proteins.